-There are two trail types used in this plan:
+There are three types of trail types and all are used in this plan:

-- 1. Terra Trail. - 2.
+- 1. Terra Trail.

+- 31 2.
 Snow Trail.

+- 3. Water Trail.

 Since only one trail type may be used for each trail or trail segment, you may see multiple entries for the same physical location of a trail.
 For example: trail "X" may have specifications for terra type and different specifications for snow type.
 The trail is in the same physical location but is described differently for seasonal purposes.